 As a big proponent of authors setting themselves up as a business, I appreciate the chapter on the author-publisher business operations.
 The authors state, “By now, we hope that you understand that by self-publishing, you’ve gone into business for yourself (if you weren’t already in business).
 You are an entrepreneur, and that means that you also need to think and act like a business owner.
 This involves managing cash flow, collecting sales tax, managing bookkeeping, and filing business taxes.
 But it doesn’t have to be as daunting as it sounds, and there can be many advantages to business ownership.”

-My third book that I’ll be releasing in 2023 is all about building a book business, so I fully relate to this chapter.
+My third book that I’ll be releasing in 2024 is about building a book business, so I fully relate to this chapter.

 If readers follow all 19 chapters including enrolling beta readers and getting a book designed and printed to the basics of launching and marketing books, they’ll have all they need to be on the road to success.
 I can’t think of anything the authors haven’t covered to prepare a new author for a complete and successful book writing and publishing journey.